Forging Relationship-Becoming Lighting.

 The reality is that unless we are willing to feel, speak, shake and break, we will always feel at a loss.
 The witch and the human are two sides of a divine coin.
 Ask yourself, where is the bridge that connects us?

 It isn’t about control anymore, it is about Integrity.
-When your souls have dipped into the fires of integrity and annealed to its truth, what will be your legacy?
+When your souls have dipped into the fires of integrity and annealed to its truth, what will be your legacy, your story?

 Next instalment: Surrender and Stand - The Bridge on Fire.